ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 I didn't feel this book reveals a big surprise to me.
 Most things that I read, actually, I understand as a basic behavior that a Software Engineer must have.

 I believe the last five years acting as a Team Leader changed my mind, and I could understand this book very well.
 Leading a team help me to see the big picture and understand how to proceed in many situations.
+Also, this experience allowed me to know how a company works when dealing with an engineer career.

 Some readings we do don't make sense to us when we don't have experience, so I'm assuming that a Software Engineer is not a starting level, so, maybe some examples will be difficult to understand if you're in an initial position.